 Cons of Serverless Architecture

 Because of the nature of serverless architecture, the applications running on it are almost impossible to monitor.
 When organizations don’t own the server, they have limited visibility into everything running on it, which can make it harder to gauge the performance of an application.
-This also means they won’t be able to see trends in performance issues easily or be proactive in preventing issues.
+This also means they won’t be able to see trends in performance issues easily or be proactive in preventing issues like latency.
 Since they’re not responsible for the back end, they can’t dive in to investigate logs, for example.
 Handing over this responsibility can be a good thing in some ways, but it also means organizations can’t see into key performance analytics and don’t know how well things are performing there.

 Security is another potential drawback of serverless architecture.
 Serverless apps can be a greater security risk, as there’s a larger attack surface than companies would normally have with an in-house server.
 This also depends on the cloud services provider and the measures the third-party services are taking in comparison to the company’s ability to stay secure.
 If an organization doesn’t think they can keep their servers more secure than AWS Lambda can, for instance, it can make more sense to go with the cloud vendor instead.